 I know as well as anyone that the path to simplicity can be challenging.
 It’s not always easy to purge.
 I have spent almost two years slowly refining our possessions.
 When I think back, I have done many revisions of removing, many waves of simplifying, each time completed with fresh eyes and a different perspective on what remains.
 I am not a wasteful person – quite the opposite.
 I pride myself on upholding the frugal sentiments of ‘wear it out, use it up, make it do or do without’.
 I balance this resourcefulness however with a clear focus – to really evaluate what I continue to carry, what new things may have found their way in, and what really should or shouldn’t stay.

 Aside from the environmental guilt (another important topic for another day), one of the hardest realities to face when you are ready to let something go is the thought of how much you paid for it to begin with.
 This is often one of the reasons we keep things.

 It is important to remember from the outset that the second you handed over your cash (or your card) to purchase that item, the money left.

-My husband and I have parted with some rather large and somewhat foolish possessions on our journey to clutter-free.
-The industrial size gym-standard treadmill purchased during a ‘but we will use it and get fit’ phase – yes- is one such item.
+I have parted with some rather large and somewhat foolish possessions on my journey to clutter-free.
+The industrial size gym-standard treadmill purchased during a ‘but I will use it and get fit’ phase is one such item.
 Costly (oh dear but it was not cheap).
 Cumbersome (nearly lost a finger trying to drag it into the house).
-And in the end – completely not worth keeping in our home because we didn’t get the use out of it that we had first intended and it did not add value to our lives.
-We on-sold the item for a reasonable price – but took a hit in the hip pocket when we added up the difference.
-We chose to sell it to someone who would (hopefully) let it add value to their life.
-Because we knew that even though it cost a mint, keeping it out of guilt was futile.
+And in the end – completely not worth keeping in our home because I didn’t get the use out of it that I had first intended and it did not add value to my life.
+I on-sold the item for a reasonable price but did not get the price I paid for it back.
+I chose to sell it to someone who would (hopefully) let it add value to their life.
+Because I knew that even though it cost a mint, keeping it out of guilt was futile.